-The required text is the Microeconomics, 13th edition, by Michael Parkin.
-I think you can successfully make do with the previous, 12th edition of the book.
+The required text is the Microeconomics, 12th edition, by Michael Parkin.
+I think you can successfully make do with the previous, 11th edition of the book.
 There are a couple of major changes in the 12th edition in Chapters 16 and 17 but if you pay attention in class (which obviously means you must watch the lectures) I think you can get by.
-The book's MyEconLab web site is also required because there will be for-credit quizzes on it.
-So, in summary, 1) you need the book and the MyEconLab website, and 2) DEFINITELY plan on buying AND reading the book.
+Recommended is the Study Guide I wrote to accompany the text book.
+The Study Guide has a cover similar to that of the book.
+It has a chapter summary, and then a plethora of questions for each chapter.
+If you buy the 11th edition of the book, it might be a better than average idea to buy the 12th edition of the Study Guide to make certain that you see the major changes.
+Regardless, however, the Study Guide is not required-it's only recommended.
+If you want to buy a copy of the Study Guide alone, I believe it is available in the bookstores.
+The book's MyEconLab web site also is not required.
+I think there is some very useful information it but it definitely is not required.
+So, in summary, 1) you do NOT need the Study Guide or the book's website, and 2) DEFINITELY plan on buying AND reading the book.